Malaya Flag Proposals 1947-1949 (Malaysia)

 The rules for flying flags seem to be the same as in the UK, etc, except that in Malaysia state flags are flown in the honour position at state events and on state holidays.
 Also, the order of state flags is according to the precedence of their Rulers, which is according to seniority, sultans/rajas then governors.

-, 15 August 1999Regarding the origin of the flag, I may not have the exact citation but growing up in Malaysia, the sporadic pieces of information on the origin of our national flag has seeped into our psyche.
-Here are some well know facts that may help explain why the uncanny resemblance to the Stars and Stripes:
+Andrew Yong, 15 August 1999Regarding the origin of the flag, I may not have the exact citation but growing up in Malaysia, the sporadic pieces of information on the origin of our national flag has seeped into our psyche.
+Here are some well know facts that may help explain why the uncanny resemblance to the

 o India has no element of "unity of elements" in its flag